tariqul-islam/explaining_neighbor_embedding/README.md

 - an **attraction shape**, which controls how positive/neighborhood edges move;
 - a **repulsion shape**, which controls how negative/non-neighbor edges move.

-This decomposition reveals that attraction in UMAP is more subtle than a simple “pull”: depending on the distance and learning rate, attractive updates can either contract or expand the distance between neighboring points.
+This decomposition reveals that attraction in UMAP is more subtle than a simple “contraction”: depending on the distance and learning rate, attractive updates can either contract or expand the distance between neighboring points.
 This helps explain why UMAP relies on learning-rate annealing and why random initialization can lead to inconsistent embeddings.

 ---